Texas Department of Aging and Disability Services

 14810 Complaints Policy and Procedures

-If WS&C staff receive a complaint by telephone, the person making the complaint should be immediately referred to Consumer Rights and Services at 512-438-9858.
+If Waiver Survey and Certification (WS&C) staff receive a complaint by telephone, the person making the complaint should be immediately referred to Consumer Rights and Services at 512-438-9858.

 Consumer Rights and Services tries to resolve the complaint with the complainant and the program provider.
 If the complaint cannot be resolved and it impacts the HCS principles, Consumer Rights and Services will refer it to WS&C. The complaint is received by the risk assessment coordinators, who review it to determine what actions are to be taken by WS&C. The actions are determined by: